FAQs

 If you have never called the line before, the intake is primarily data collection and takes about 3-4 minutes to complete.
 If you have called the line before, the process will be quicker.

-After a quick intake, callers are connected directly to a psychiatrist about 85% of the time.
+After the intake, callers are connected directly to a psychiatrist about 85% of the time.
 If a wait is necessary, our navigator will help you connect to the psychiatrist at a future time that is convenient for you.
+The average callback time varies but is often less than one hour.

-The average consultation takes about 15 minutes, but you will get as much consultation as you need.
+The average consultation takes about 15 minutes, but you will get as much time as you need.

 The navigator will then facilitate a warm handoff to the UW psychiatrist or schedule a phone call for a date/time in the future.
 At the conclusion of the conversation, the UW psychiatrist will send you written documentation of the recommendations via an email from PCLWA@uw.edu.